 Two miles south of Molera you’ll arrive at the Big Sur River Inn, known affectionately as the heart of the Big Sur community.
 Just as our River Inn sign comes into view, you’ll see an entirely unique Big Sur-style Valero Gas Station on the right, complete with our colorful ice cream truck (that no one ever seems to be able to resist).
 Just past our Valero, nestled among tall coastal redwoods, you’ll find our general store, historic riverside lodge with heated swimming pool, and our restaurant, which is open for breakfast, lunch and dinner.

 The Big Sur River Inn is conveniently located to three State Parks.
-Staying with us, you have easy access to miles of hiking trails, beautiful beaches with tide p00ls, and numerous gift shops and galleries, including our own “Heartbeat Gift Shop.”
+Staying with us, you have easy access to miles of hiking trails, beautiful beaches with tide pools, and numerous gift shops and galleries.

 There is something for everyone right on our doorstep.
 You may even choose to spend your entire vacation on our scenic grounds, settling in next to the Big Sur River – lounging in a big wooden chair in the babbling water, with a cool drink in hand.